qmegas/Dark-Reign---HTML5-Version/README.md

 ## About

-This is project about recreation of old RTS game [Dark Reign: The Future of War](http://en.wikipedia.org/wiki/Dark_Reign:_The_Future_of_War) by using HTML5 technologies.
+The goal of this project is to recreate an old RTS game [Dark Reign: The Future of War](http://en.wikipedia.org/wiki/Dark_Reign:_The_Future_of_War) by using HTML5 technologies.

 ## How to run the game